 Other desirable perks of the Ink Business Preferred include purchase protection, trip insurance, trip delay protection and primary car rental insurance.
 But the one downside to this offer is its high minimum spend — $15,000 in the first three months after you open the account.
 However, for many businesses, putting $5,000 per month in business expenses on a credit card may not be very challenging.

-Check out CNN Underscored’s list of the best credit cards of 2021.
+Check out CNN Underscored’s list of the best credit cards available right now.